 The Anadarko Student Research Fellowship is made possible by a generous endowment from Anadarko Petroleum Corporation.
 It funds students to conduct environmental research with scientists at the Bingham Research Center in Utah's Uinta Basin.
 Help us advance science and improve air quality by applying for this unique opportunity.
 If you have any questions, please contact Seth Lyman (click the Our Team tab and then select Team Members).

-We are currently looking for undergraduate students with interest in areas that include (but are not limited to):
+We are currently looking for students with interest in areas that include (but are not limited to):

 • Statistical and manual analysis of weather patterns

 • Chemical measurements in the field and laboratory